 GATEWAY: AUDIT & ASSURANCE | BUSINESS REPORTING | ETHICS | FINANCE LEADERSHIP & DEVELOPMENT | GOVERNANCE | PERFORMANCE & FINANCIAL MANAGEMENT | PRACTICE MANAGEMENT | RISK MANAGEMENT & INTERNAL CONTROL | SUSTAINABILITY | TECHNOLOGY | GATEWAYTV: VIDEO INTERVIEWS, LEARNING & EVENT COVERAGE

 All publications are available to the public; however, you must register/login to view them.

 ALL RIGHTS ARE RESERVED.
-You may not reproduce, store or transmit in any form or by any means, electronic or otherwise, including photocopying, recording, or storage in any type of reference or information retrieval system, nor may you translate, modify or create derivative works or adaptations based on the text of any file, or any part thereof, without the prior written permission of the International Federation of Accountants (IFAC).
-Please direct permission requests to firstname.lastname@example.org.
+You may not reproduce, store, transmit in any form or by any means, with the exception of non-commercial use (i.e. professional and personal reference and research work), translate, modify or create derivative works or adaptations based on such publications, or any part thereof, without the prior written permission of the International Federation of Accountants (IFAC).
+Please direct permission requests to email@example.com.
 See also Permissions Information.